metaneutrons/snapdog2/README.md

 | 🍽️ **Kitchen Client** | <http://localhost:8000/clients/kitchen/> | Audio client control |
 | 🛏️ **Bedroom Client** | <http://localhost:8000/clients/bedroom/> | Audio client control |
 | 📊 **Grafana Dashboards** | <http://localhost:8000/grafana/> | Metrics & monitoring |

+> **Note**: In development mode, the WebUI runs in a separate container with Vite dev server and is served at `/webui`.
+In production, the WebUI will be embedded in the main app and served from root `/`.

 ### Direct Service Access (Development)